stephenslab/finemap-uk-biobank/README.md

 All scripts implementing the data processing and analysis can be found in the [scripts](scripts) directory.
-The pipeline is currently illustrated for height, and can be adapted for other traits.
+The pipeline is currently illustrated for fine-mapping standing height in a region on chromosome 3 near gene *ZBTB38*, and can be adapted for other traits.
 The steps are as follows:

 1. Run R script [get_pheno.R](scripts/get_pheno.R) to prepare a CSV file